TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/dart/index.md

 {% endraw %}

-Capitalize in Dart was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Dart](https://sampleprograms.io/languages/dart) was written by:

+- Jeremy Grifski
 - Paddy

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 22:15:11.
 The solution was first committed on Oct 17 2019 23:01:31.
 As a result, documentation below may be outdated.